 The trail to Rainbow Mountain begins at the parking lot of Llactoc and follows a flat path for approximately 70 minutes.
 It then gradually ascends through Rainbow Valley to a steep incline to the top of Rainbow Mountain.
 To reach the typical view of Rainbow Mountain, you must climb the mountain’s steep slopes for about 18 minutes.

-At the summit, see beautiful views of the colorful foothills and the blue Andes, with lush green views of the snow-capped peaks of Ausangate.
+At the summit, you can see beautiful views of the colorful foothills and the blue Andes, as well as lush green views of the snow-capped peaks of Ausangate.

 Recommendation: Two days of acclimatizing in the Cusco or Sacred Valley area are recommended.
-We recommend that you do the Vinicunca Rainbow Mountain Circuit on the last day; your body has already adapted to the altitude of the Andes.
+On the last day, we recommend doing the Vinicunca Rainbow Mountain Circuit; your body has already adapted to the altitude of the Andes.

 The climate on the Rainbow Mountain of Vinicunca varies with the seasons.
 Due to its altitude of 5200 meters (17,060 feet), the weather on Mount Vinicunca is generally chilly, with consistently cool, dry air and temperatures.
 During the rainy season, the weather is cloudy, rainy, and frigid, with temperatures dropping to 5 degrees Celsius at night, average temperatures during the day between 10 and 15 degrees Celsius, and temperatures between May and November between 7 and 10 degrees Celsius.
 Twelve degrees below zero during the day.
 At night, the temperature drops below 0°C.